ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 {{site.data.keyword.mon_full_notm}} is a fully managed enterprise-grade monitoring service for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

 Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in `WDC06`, `SYD05`, `WDC04`, and `DAL13`.
-As this is being sequentially rolled-out, support in other data centers will be available soon.
+As this feature is being sequentially rolled-out, support in other data centers will be available soon.
 {: note}

 ## Platform metrics overview